Suggester/Documentation/sumup.md

 - `.locale`: This command sets your **user** locale, all responses and messages you receive from the bot will use that language (defaulting to English).
 Using it with no arguments will show a list of all available locales.

-?> Translations are community made, meaning all locales might not be fully translated when you see them in the bot.
-If you've configured a language and it responds in English, it means this specific string was not yet translated.
-More info about community translations can be found [here](community-programs?id=🌐-translating-suggester).
+?> Translations are community made, meaning all locales might not be fully supported when you see them in the bot.
+If you've configured a language and it responds in English, that means this specific string was not yet translated.

-- `.shortinfo`: This command has its own article which you can see [here](topics/shortinfo.md)
+- `.shortinfo`: This command has its own article which you can read [here](topics/shortinfo.md).

 ### Commands Available in DMs
 The following commands are available in direct messages with Suggester: